HongruL/Capstone-Machine-Learning-Projects/Churn Prediction/README.md

 - CIsActiveMember: The status of whether the customer is an active member
 - CEstimatedSalary: The estimated salary of the customer
 - Churn: The status of whether the customer churned
-1. Apply three different simple machine learning models, and justify (based on the results) which machine learning model you would choose.
+1. Apply three different simple machine learning models, and justify (based on the results) which machine learning model to choose.
-2. Select the machine learning model that you have chosen in task 1.
+2. Select the machine learning model chosen in task 1.
 Now try optimizing your results by applying the advanced concepts.
 3. Apply one ensemble learning technique to see whether those techniques lead to a better performance than in task 1 and task 2.